We take personal data policies very seriously; our processes are compliant with European and U

 Blocking a researcher means they’ll be removed from your list of followers and won’t be able to message you or see updates about you.
 Blocking works both ways, so your contact with them will be limited in the same way.

-How can I see who has read my publications or projects?
+How can I see who has read my publications?

 Email address security